codecircuit/minstructor/doc/minstructor.md

     measurement points for the same constellation of parameters, e.g. to calculate reasonable mean values, you can use this parameter (*DEFAULT*=1).

+-t *seconds*
+:   Seconds between two job submissions.
+This flag only has an effect if
+    a job scheduling system (e.g. Slurm) is chosen as back end.

 -o, \--output-dir *path*[*prefix*]
 :   Directory where all output files, which contain the stdout of
     your binary, will be saved.